-To ease assembly and prevent displacement of the O-ring during installation, slightly oil filter and O-ring.
+To ease assembly and prevent displacement of the O-ring during installation, apply a light coat of oil on the oil filter and O-ring.
 Refer to following illustration.

 1. Apply oil here

 Engine Coolant

 Engine Coolant Level Verification

 When opening the reservoir, the coolant can be very hot and spray out if the engine is hot.
 In order to avoid getting burned, check the coolant level when the engine is cold.